Updated: Dec 3, 2019

-The rapidly increasing capabilities of mobile devices have brought more and more people into the sphere of mobile working.
+The rapidly increasing capabilities of mobile devices, watch our demo, have brought more and more people into the sphere of mobile working.
 It is estimated that 1.3 billion people work using mobile devices in 2015.
 While few, if any, of these people will be running an entire business using mobile devices, the colossal number who are mobile workers is a testament to the benefits of smartphones and tablets in a work environment.

 Surveys suggest that three out of five workers now say that they don’t need to be in the office anymore to be productive.
 Even further, 54% of workers say that they feel more productive outside of the office.

 For people who are used to working nine to five in front of a computer in a traditional office environment, these might be surprising statistics.
 However, when you think about the potential for mobile devices to bring productive work to periods of time that would have previously been spent doing very little, you can see how they can improve a worker’s productivity.

 Mobile devices also help to facilitate flexible work schedules and home working.
 These can help workers to maximise the potential of their time at work, as well as potentially helping to achieve a better work-life balance.
 From the business’s point of view, more flexible working can allow offices to be downsized, helping to cut the company’s overheads.

 There is also some evidence that mobile working is contributing to the growth of companies who use it.
 Studies have found that businesses with a mobile workforce have experienced in the region of 10% revenue growth over the past year.